MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/picker.md

 The Tag Picker code component provides the following features:

-1. Binds to an input collection for the chosen tags
+1. Binds to an input collection for the chosen tags.
-1. Binds to an input collection for suggested tags
+1. Binds to an input collection for suggested tags.
-1. Allows users to select from suggestions or enter a free text tag
+1. Allows users to select from suggestions or enter a free text tag.
-1. Raises **On Change** event when a user adds or removes a tag
+1. Raises **On Change** event when a user adds or removes a tag.
-1. Allows programmatic **Set Focus**
+1. Allows programmatic **Set Focus**.
 1. Styled to closely match the PILL Spec.

 ## Datasets